 Custodial credit risk Custodial credit risk for deposits is the risk that in the event of bank failure, the School District will not be able to recover deposits or collateral securities that are in possession of an outside party.
-At fiscal year end, \$738,134 of the School District's bank balance of \$838,134 was uninsured and collateralized with securities held by the pledging institution's trust department, not in the School District's name.
-Although the securities were held by the pledging financial institutions' trust department and all statutory requirements for the investment of money had been followed, noncompliance with Federal requirements could potentially subject the School District to a successful claim by the FDIC.
+At fiscal year end, \$1,571,713 of the School District's bank balance of \$1,725,498 was uninsured and uncollateralized.
+Although the securities were held by the pledging financial institutions' trust department and all statutory requirements for the investment of money had been followed, noncompliance with Federal requirements could potentially subject the School District to a successful claim by the Federal Deposit Insurance Corporation.